Brane inflation driven by an arctan potential: CMB constraints and Reheating

 \section{Analysis and Results}

-In order to produce the theoretical predictions for the $\arctan$ model, we adopt a version of the latest version of the Code for Anisotropies in the Microwave Background {\sc CAMB}~\citep{camb}, to include the $\beta$ parameter.
+In order to produce the theoretical predictions for the Arctan model, we adapt the latest version of the Code for Anisotropies in the Microwave Background {\sc CAMB}~\citep{camb} to include the $\beta$ parameter.
 The version of the Boltzmann solver we used, {\sc Modecode}~\citep{Mortonson:2010er}, is proper to deal with inflationary potentials, by calculating numerically the dynamics, i.e. the Friedmann and Klein-Gordon equations, and the perturbations along with the Fourier components associated with curvature perturbations produced by the fluctuations of the scalar field $\phi$.
 Then we construct the Primordial Power Spectrum (PPS) which can be translated to the temperature power spectrum of the CMB.

 In general, the method to implement {\sc Modecode} consists in choosing the potential $V(\phi)$, write its first and second derivatives with respect to the field $\phi$, consider the initial condition to the field, $\phi_{ini}$, and then the code solves the dynamics equations to obtain $H$ and $\phi$.
 At last, the PPS is obtained through the solutions of the Mukhanov-Sasaki equations~\citep{weinberg2008cosmology}.
 The PPS can be used to obtain the predictions for the temperature power spectrum of CMB, shown in Fig.\eqref{fig:arctan_TT_spectrum}, considering different values of $\beta$.
-We observe that the main effect of the $\beta$ parameter is to change the amplitude of the temperature power spectrum, which reinforces as an appropriate range for our analysis the flat prior of $5 < \beta < 10$.
+We observe that the main effect of the $\beta$ parameter is to slightly change the amplitude of the temperature power spectrum, which reinforces as an appropriate range for our analysis the flat prior of $0.6 < \beta < 7$.